Top Special Education Teacher Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to stick with the decision
+• - Ability to work with a variety of students

-• Question Overview: A special education teacher should be able to adapt to the needs of their students and the school's administrators.
-They should be able to use feedback from their peers and superiors to improve their teaching techniques.
+• Question Overview: A special education teacher should be able to communicate effectively with parents and guardians of their students.
+They should be able to explain the student's condition and the best ways to help them succeed.

 What the interviewer is looking for: